AnnaAxelsson051/Weather-Checker/README.md

 - I then added carousel component
 - I then added arrowbuttons component to navigate the carousel
 - I then added a component to display the actual weather
+- Added component for adding cities
+- Add functionality for API health check and status